Drones with thermal camera revolutionize property maintenance

 It can take a long time before thermal or water leaks in a roof are detected.
 Sometimes a leak isn’t discovered until water starts dripping onto your keyboard.
-Drones with thermal imaging cameras offer a new, revolutionary method of roof inspection.
+Drones with thermal camera offer a new, revolutionary method of roof inspection.

 Unlike in previously used methods, there is no need to use guesswork to detect the leak’s location.
-This saves considerable time, money and effort.
+This simplifies property maintenance and saves considerable time, money and effort.
 “Several of our customers have thanked us for detecting leaks that nobody knew existed.
 In one case, we discovered a leak 30 meters away that would have been impossible to detect without this method,” Lundberg explains.

 He points out that the method also offers financial benefits by allowing faults to be detected during the warranty period and preventing errors when planning the building’s budget.
 After a roof has been relaid, an aerial inspection can be carried out after six months to identify any faults, such as faulty seams, before the warranty expires.